Tap to get financing

 Syndication and Partnership Potential

-While most stock or bond investors invest by themselves, apartment complexes are an ideal investment for groups.
+While most stock or bond investors invest by themselves, apartment communities are an ideal investment for groups.
 By teaming up with other investors, you can purchase larger and better properties, maximizing your potential profits.

 Supplementary Income